the demon Aim

 This act was not meant to destroy the demons but to compel them to serve him, forcing them to reveal their powers, grant knowledge, or perform services for the King.

-Aim, as the 23rd spirit, was thus subjected to Solomon’s authority.
-His specific mention outlines his rank, appearance, and powers—the ability to destroy with fire and to reveal secrets—which Solomon would then have extracted and utilized.
+Aim, as the 23rd spirit, was, as a result, subjected to Solomon’s authority.
+His specific mention outlines his rank, appearance, and powers—the ability to destroy with fire and to reveal secrets—which Solomon would then have extracted and used.

-The central narrative is a testament to the magician (Solomon) ‘s power to control the demon, with the grimoire serving as a subsequent instruction manual for repeating this magical subjugation.
+The central narrative is a testament to the magician (Solomon) ‘s power to control the demon, with the grimoire serving as a later instruction manual for repeating this magical subjugation.

 Aim vs Other Christian Demons